kentbull/did-webs-resolver/README.md

 The quick start shows you how to use either the Docker Compose setup or the local shell script setup to:
 1. Generate did:webs artifacts (did.json, keri.cesr)
 2. Host those artifacts using a static server
-3. Resolve a did:webs DID against those artifacts using the `dkr did webs resolve` command.
+3. Resolve a did:webs DID against those artifacts using the `dws did webs resolve` command.
-4. Resolve a did:keri DID against those artifacts using the `dkr did keri resolve` command.
+4. Resolve a did:keri DID against those artifacts using the `dws did keri resolve` command.
 5. Run the `did:webs` resolver service in static server mode supporting the Universal Resolver.

 ### Docker

 1. `docker compose up` - this will generate the did:webs assets (did.json, keri.cesr), start the static server, start the `did:webs` resolver service, and boot up the `dws-shell` container.
 2. `docker compose exec -it dws-shell /bin/bash` - drop in to the shell container to run commands.
-3. review the `./docker/test-resolutions.sh` for a guide on how to use either the universal resolver resource or the `dkr did webs resolve` command to resolve did:webs DIDs.
+3. review the `./docker/test-resolutions.sh` for a guide on how to use either the universal resolver resource or the `dws did webs resolve` command to resolve did:webs DIDs.

 ### Local Shell Script